single-spa/single-spa/docs/root-application.md

 value whenever the child application should be active.
 Most commonly, the activity function determines if a chapp is active by looking at `window.location`.
 When this is done, single-spa as a whole is acting as a high-level router that is framework agnostic.

+single-spa will call each child application's activity function under the following scenarios:
+- `hashchange` or `popstate` event
+- `pushState` or `replaceState` is called
+- [`triggerAppChange`](/docs/single-spa-api.md#triggerAppChange) api is called on single-spa

 ## Two chapps simultaneously??
 Yep, it's possible.
 And it's actually not that scary if you do it right.
 And once you do,